Fax in healthcare: challenges of the transition – and how to solve them

 Which alternative suits which type of institution?

-Small practices and laboratories: Encrypted emails allow for quick, GDPR-compliant communication without major IT adjustments.
-However, certificate-based encryption methods such as S/MIME can be complex and inaccessible to some users, as both sender and recipient need the necessary certificates and infrastructure.
+• Small practices and laboratories: Encrypted emails allow for fast, GDPR-compliant communication without major IT adjustments.
+However, pure certificate-based types of email encryption, such as S/MIME, can be complicated and inaccessible for some users, as both sender and recipient need the appropriate certificates and infrastructure.
+It is simpler with platforms like FTAPI, which have the S/MIME standard seamlessly integrated (learn more about that here).

 Tip: For a practical and long-term solution, institutions should opt for platforms that go beyond basic email security, integrate flexibly into existing IT structures, and can scale with the evolving needs of the healthcare sector.